pengsl-lab/DeepR2cov/README.md

 * sklearn 0.19.0

 # Quick start
-* Download the source code of BERT from [BERT](https://github.com/google-research/bert).
+* Download the source code of [BERT](https://github.com/google-research/bert).
 * Manually replace the run_pretraining.py
 The network representation model and training regime in DeepR2cov are similar to the original implementation described in "BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding".
 Therefore, the code of network representation of DeepR2cov can be downloaded from https://github.com/google-research/bert.
 But BERT uses a combination of two tasks, i.e,. masked language learning and the consecutive sentences classification.
 Nevertheless, different from natural language modeling, meta paths do not have a consecutive relationship.
 Therefore, DeepR2cov does not involve the continuous sentences training.
-If you want to run DeepR2cov, please manually replace the run_pretraining.py from https://github.com/google-research/bert with this file.
+If you want to run DeepR2cov, please manually replace the run_pretraining.py in [BERT](https://github.com/google-research/bert) with this file.

-* Download the models BERT-Base, Uncased: 12-layer, 768-hidden, 12-heads, from https://storage.googleapis.com/bert_models/2018_10_18/uncased_L-12_H-768_A-12.zip,
+* Download the models [BERT-Base, Uncased](https://storage.googleapis.com/bert_models/2018_10_18/uncased_L-12_H-768_A-12.zip): 12-layer, 768-hidden, 12-heads.
 You can construct a vocab file (vocab.txt) of nodes and modify the config file (bert_config.json) which specifies the hyperparameters of the model.
-* Run create_pretraining_data.py to mask metapath sample. \
+* Run create_pretraining_data.py to mask metapath sample.
 python create_pretraining_data.py   \
 --input_file=../example_metapath.txt   \
 --output_file=../tf_examples.tfrecord   \
 --vocab_file=../uncased_L-12_H-768_A-12/vocab.txt \
 --do_lower_case=True   \
 --max_seq_length=128   \
 --max_predictions_per_seq=20   \
 --masked_lm_prob=0.15   \
 --random_seed=12345   \
 --dupe_factor=5   \
 The max_predictions_per_seq is the maximum number of masked LM predictions per sequence. masked_lm_prob is the probability for masked token.
 You should set this to around max_seq_length*masked_lm_prob.

 * Run run_pretraining.py to attain a network representation model.
 Options are:\